dfornis/dfornis/content/post/predicting-search-data/index.md

 ![](tslm_arimax_direct_forecasts.png)

 It seems like the direct 1-step-ahead ARIMAX forecast does a little better than both the TSLM and the ARIMAX recursive forecast at self-correcting for the last drop off in movement.
 But still, it essentially fails to predict that last drop 1 week ahead.
 Leaving that aside, I'm a bit surprised at the level of predictive power in the model considering its simplicity.
-All in all, this was a fun experiment.
+My take away from this experiment is that a leading narrative indicator gathered from Google Trends, or even better a social media platform, can be used to forecast outcomes in the real economy.